 But Gentry was no one-hit wonder.
 She was the original "Fancy."
 Twenty years before Reba McEntire had a Top 10 hit with it, Gentry recorded the song about the southern courtesan who wooed her way to a "Georgia mansion and an elegant New York townhouse flat."

 Gentry called the song her "strongest statement for women's lib."

 She was also a born entertainer.
 Her sultry, smoky voice and smooth-as-molasses stage presence commanded every room she played, as evidenced in her performance of the swampy cajun number "Niki Hoeky."

 Where in the World is Bobbie Gentry?

 In 1969, she wed Vegas hotel and casino king Bill Harrah, but the marriage lasted just a few months.
+She received more acclaim for her 1971 album, Patchwork, also released by Capitol.
 Gentry later married country singer and comedian Jim Stafford in 1978.
 The couple settled down on a 120-acre horse farm outside of Memphis.
 The marriage lasted 11 months, during which Gentry and Stafford had a child, a son named Tyler.

 Then in the early 1980s, Bobbie Gentry vanished like a ghost into the southern fog.

 Searching for Bobbie Gentry has become an industry in itself.
 USA Today reporter Billy Watkins wrote that he had been chasing Gentry longer than any other person in his entire journalism career.
 A quick Google search turns up a "Where On God's Green Earth is Bobbie Gentry?"
 A Facebook group made up of 170 devoted fans who hope the singer will make another public appearance.
 Superfans have 'Bobbie Gentry' Google alerts set up so they'll be the first to know if their favorite Delta queen comes out of hiding.